awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.20171024.md

 + Fixed `SHOW VARIABLE` command to show the updated `innodb_buffer_pool_size` parameter value whenever it is changed in the parameter group\.
 + Improved stability of primary instance during bulk insert into a table altered using Fast DDL when adaptive hash indexing is disabled and the record to be inserted is the first record of a page\.
 + Improved stability of Aurora when the user attempts to set **server\_audit\_events** DB cluster parameter value to **default**\.
-+ Fixed an issue in which a database charset change for an ALTER TABLE statement that ran on the Aurora primary instance was not being replicated on the Aurora Replicas until they were restarted\.
++ Fixed an issue in which a database character set change for an ALTER TABLE statement that ran on the Aurora primary instance was not being replicated on the Aurora Replicas until they were restarted\.
 + Improved stability by fixing a race condition on the primary instance which previously allowed it to register an Aurora Replica even if the primary instance had closed its own volume\.
-+ Improved performance of the primary instance during index creation on a large table by changing the locking protocol to enable concurrent DMLs during index build\.
++ Improved performance of the primary instance during index creation on a large table by changing the locking protocol to enable concurrent data manipulation language \(DML\) statements during index build\.
 + Fixed InnoDB metadata inconsistency during ALTER TABLE RENAME query which improved stability\.
 Example: When columns of table t1\(c1, c2\) are renamed cyclically to t1\(c2,c3\) within the same ALTER statement\.
 + Improved stability of Aurora Replicas for the scenario where an Aurora Replica has no active workload and the primary instance is unresponsive\.
 + Improved availability of Aurora Replicas for a scenario in which the Aurora Replica holds an explicit lock on a table and blocks the replication thread from applying any DDL changes received from the primary instance\.